Sotera/newman/quick_start.md

 vagrant ssh
 vagrant@vagrant-ubuntu-trusty-64:/$tangelo restart
 {% endhighlight %}
-6. In Chrome browser, navigate to **http://localhost:8787**

-Note: if you have already executed a vagrant init, then you will get an error stating a Vagrantfile exists.
+Notes: during this setup process, if you get an error stating a Vagrantfile exists.
 Just delete or rename the Vagrantfile and the .vagrant folder and all its contents and re-run command.
 The vagrant up command takes approximately 15 minutes the first time it is initiated.

+In Chrome browser, navigate to **http://localhost:8787** to initiate Newman.

 # Ingest Process
 1. Select the **Database Icon** and **New Dataset…** to start the ingest process.